MordaSkinA/tactical-network/README.md

 - `/menu.html` – sends you to the right panel based on your role
 - `/player.html`, `/observer.html`, `/dashboard.html`, `/admin.html` – the four panels above

-Everything flows over a single SignalR hub at `/battleHub`: a player clicks a button, it broadcasts, and it shows up on the relevant observer and dashboard feeds in real time.
+Everything flows over a single SignalR hub at `/battleHub`: a player clicks a button, it broadcasts, and it shows up on the relevant observer and dashboard feeds in real time

 A couple of things worth knowing if you're poking around the code:

 - Battle state lives in memory only.
 If the server restarts mid-fight, that battle's event log is gone.
 This is intentional for now, it's a POC and persistence wasn't worth the complexity yet.
-The roster and accounts do persist, to `roster.json` and `accounts.json`.
+The roster and accounts do persist, to `roster.json` and `accounts.json`
-- Rate limiting is baked in: 5 login attempts per 30 seconds per IP, and 5 hub actions (report/order/SOS) per 3 seconds per connection.
+- Rate limiting is baked in: 5 login attempts per 30 seconds per IP, and 5 hub actions (report/order/SOS) per 3 seconds per connection
-- Roles and squad IDs are attached to the session on the server, not sent up from the client.
-There used to be a shared admin key a client could use to spoof their identity, that's gone now.
+- Roles and team IDs are attached to the session on the server, not sent up from the client.
+There used to be a shared admin key a client could use to spoof their identity, that's gone now

 ## Releases